-Today, our Volunteer Spotlight shines on Christine Rooney, Managing Director of the festival who uses VolunteerSpot's online signup sheets to organize volunteers during the festival.
+Today our spotlight shines on Ivahn Dockter, who uses VolunteerSpot's online signup sheets to organize volunteers at the County Fair.

 Why did you decide to use VolunteerSpot?

-We salute Christine and all the other volunteer leaders out there making a difference.
+We salute Ivahn and all the other volunteers out there making a difference in our ministries.
 If you're using VolunteerSpot, write and tell us about what you're doing and give us a chance to shine our Volunteer Spotlight on you!!
 Just email us at VS@volunteerspot.com.